 4. Create a Budget

 Your budget is the lifeline of your personal finances.
-It doesn’t matter whether you choose to create your budget with an advanced budgeting software program or with a paper and pencil.
+It doesn’t matter whether you choose to create your budget with an advanced budgeting software program like Mint or with a paper and pencil.
 What matters is that you use a system that works for you.

 At the end of the day, your budget should list all the income you have coming in, your fixed expenses, your variable expenses and the date your bills are due.